How fair are we? From conceptualization to automated assessment of fairness definitions: Conclusion And Future Work

 Our research commenced with a comprehensive survey of fairness toolkits and strategies published in prominent software engineering venues.
 Surprisingly, none of the existing tools supported the critical features of custom fairness and metric definitions.
 To showcase the capabilities of \tool, we conducted a qualitative evaluation demonstrating its efficacy in supporting fairness assessments across various domains, including recommender systems and the Internet of Things, in addition to traditional applications.
 While we covered a limited number of use cases, our results suggest that our methodology exhibits a high degree of both \textit{expressiveness} and \textit{correctness}, effectively facilitating the entire fairness assessment workflow.
 Furthermore, we compared \tool with two MDE-based baseline approaches for fairness assessment and highlighted how \tool overcomes their limitations.

-In future work, we plan to develop a textual domain-specific language (DSL) using the proposed metamodel.
-Additionally, we aim to enhance the underlying code generator by integrating additional target frameworks and toolkits to support a broader range of programming languages and fairness metrics.
+In future work, we aim to enhance the underlying code generator by integrating additional target frameworks and toolkits to support a broader range of programming languages and fairness metrics and support additional cutting-edge models, such as pre-trained models or large language models.
+In particular, fairness assessment can be applied to additional tasks, \eg text generation, natural language processing (NLP), or summarization, leveraging those advanced models..
 Furthermore, we intend to implement a recommendation system that guides users through the specification of bias definitions and fairness analyses by providing suggestions for sensitive variables and appropriate fairness metrics based on user inputs.
-Finally, we aspire to conduct an evaluation involving users from both industry and academia to assess the usability of \tool and identify areas for further improvement.
+Finally, we aspire to develop a web-based graphical interface to facilitate a user evaluation from both industry and academia involving real-world and national project scenarios, respectively.
+This aim to assess the usability of \tool and identify areas for further improvement.